Let’s be honest: Swedish isn’t the most useful language to learn.

 These textbooks are a bit dry but give a solid introduction to the Swedish language.
 Both the main textbook and accompanying exercise book are completely in Swedish, however, so you’re really jumping in at the deep end – we’d suggest starting with Rosetta Stone or Duolingo first and then moving on to these books when you want to hone your grammar skills.

 In our experience, the only way to get really good at Swedish is with the help of a native.
 One-to-one lessons will give you the chance to ask questions, chat naturally, and practice your Swedish pronunciation until the cows come home.
 Twitter is a good place to look for private tutors, many of whom offer Swedish lessons through Skype.

 Stockholm and Gothenburg both have relaxed ‘language cafés’ where you can chat with Swedes over a cup of coffee, and pick up some new language skills at the same time.
 Taking part is usually free, but there’s often a minimum spend of 50 SEK or so.

 Audiobooks and TV

-If you want to practice listening to Swedish, try an audiobook.
-Mofibo has simple books to download and is free for the first 14 days.
+If you want to practice listening to Swedish, try an audiobook or Klartext by Sveriges Radio (it’s a news bulletin presented in simple Swedish).
 SVT Play has loads of Swedish kids’ programmes, many of them available to watch abroad.